top of page

 Day 2: Ascending to Laban Rata (now known as "Panalaban Base Camp")

-After clearing out of the hostel and had breakfast (included in package), we assembled at Kinabalu Park Office, with all climbers, to meet up with our mountain guide — the guides are aborigines and native to the sacred mountain.
-We deposited our larger baggage at the office and were issued with entry passes.
+After clearing out of the hostel and had breakfast (included in package), we assembled at Kinabalu Park Office, with all climbers, to meet up with our mountain guide — the guides were aborigines and native to the sacred mountain.
+We deposited our larger baggages at the office and were issued with entry passes.

-At 9am, all climbers took the transport provided to Timpohon Gate, which was 4.5 km from the Park Office.
+At 9am, all climbers took the transport provided to Pondok Timpohon, or Timpohon Gate, which was about 4.5 km from the Park Office.
 Once we had our passes verified at the gate, we started the climb proper and followed the guide up the mountain.

-It started drizzling close to lunch time and eventually got heavier, so we took a lunch break at the next rest point.
-Each lunch set included 4 pieces of bread with cheese, a piece of fried chicken, an egg, 2 spring rolls, an apple and a can of soft drink.
+It started drizzling close to lunch time and eventually got heavier, so we took a lunch break at a nearby rest point.
+Each lunch set included 4 pieces of sandwich with cheese, a piece of fried chicken, an egg, 2 spring rolls, an apple and a can of soft drink.
 It was designed to be eaten without the need for fork and spoon.

-After having enough rest, we continued up the mountain in the rain and slippery trail with our ponchos on — couldn't call it a day when on the mountain.
+After having enough rest, we continued up the mountain in the rain and slippery trail with our ponchos on.
 Heat started swelling up in my poncho and I sweated even more.
-I was wearing sport shoes and they were wet, including my socks (this is why I keep emphasizing to wear waterproof hiking shoes, you won't know if it will rain heavily).
-Thanks goodness that the rain reduced to a drizzle after another hour.
+I was wearing sport shoes and they were all wet, including my socks — this was why I mentioned to wear waterproof hiking shoes, you won't know if it will rain heavily).
+Thanks goodness the rain reduced to a drizzle after another hour.

 After hiking 6Km from Timpohon Gate and scaling an altitude of 1,688m, we reached Laban Rata Resthouse at around 3.30pm — it took us 6.5 hours.
 It was still drizzling and the temperature shown at the doorstep was 10°C. Our accommodations were in the main house with heaters — dormitory huts had no heating facilities.
 We quickly got out of the cold and check-in to our rooms.